Why Mango is India's National Fruit

 They become speedy and can arrive at a stature of as much as 65 ft.

-The life of mango trees is commonly exceptionally long.
+The life of this plant is commonly exceptionally long.

 Some are known to be more than 300 years of age and as yet fruiting.